-AGROECOLOGY EUROPE YOUTH NETWORK (AEEUYN
+AGROECOLOGY EUROPE YOUTH NETWORK

-WORKING GROUP ON AGROECOLOGY & BIODIVERSITY
+AGROECOLOGY & BIODIVERSITY WORKING GROUP

 As so-well written by the FAO, “Agroecology is based on applying ecological concepts and principles to optimize interactions between plants, animals, humans and the environment while taking into consideration the social aspects that need to be addressed for a sustainable and fair food system”.